COST GUIDES

 There will almost always be additional charges for disposing of, or recycling, certain items such as household appliances, building supplies and large items.

 The cost of garage clearance is typically charged at the same rate as house clearance, as mentioned above.
-It’s worth mentioning some of the most common items that might incur you an additional cost for their clearance.

-Factors affecting the cost of house and garage clearance
+Factors affecting house clearance costs

 When you’re researching the costs of house and garage clearance, it’s important to consider a number of key factors that will affect the total price you pay.
 These include: